 - Cross-Browser Compatibility: Your site must perform consistently across major browsers (Chrome, Firefox, Safari, Edge).
 Developers use tools like BrowserStack to test and fix inconsistencies.

-- Content Population: If the developer is responsible for entering your website content (text, images, blogs), this will increase both cost and delivery time.
+- Content Population: If the developer is responsible for entering your website content (text, images, blog posts), this will increase both costs and delivery time.

 - Third-Party Integrations: CRMs, email marketing tools, chatbots, booking systems, and analytics integrations often require extra configuration.